 Orchard Orioles are monogamous within each breeding season, but they find a new mate each year.
 They arrive on breeding grounds in late spring and usually raise a single brood before departing in mid to late summer.
 Both sexes give breeding displays that include bows, seesawing motions, and begging.
 In good habitats they are semicolonial, with multiple pairs building their nests in one tree; elsewhere they are more solitary.
 They are relatively unterritorial, but adult males may defend small foraging territories by chasing off females and immature males.
 Orchard Orioles show little aggression toward other birds; they may nest in the same tree as Baltimore and Bullock’s Orioles, and in close quarters with other birds such as Eastern and Western Kingbirds, American Robins, and Chipping Sparrows.
 On the wintering grounds they forage in groups and form large overnight roosts that may include other species.

-Orchard Orioles are fairly common but their populations have been slowly declining.
+Orchard Orioles are fairly common but populations have been slowly declining.
 The North American Breeding Bird Survey estimates a drop of almost 1% per year between 1966 and 2014, resulting in a cumulative decline of 35%.
-Partners in Flight estimates a global breeding population of 10 million with 88 percent spending some part of the year in the U.S., 34 Percent in Mexico, and 1 percent breeding in Canada.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Partners in Flight estimates a global breeding population of 10 million with 88% spending some part of the year in the U.S., 34% in Mexico, and 1% breeding in Canada.
+The species rates a 9 out of 20 on the Continental Concern Score.
+Orchard Oriole is not on the 2014 State of the Birds Watch List.
 Declines in the southeastern and central U.S. have been partially offset by increases in the prairies, the Northeast, and at the western edges of their range.
 Orchard Orioles are heavily parasitized by cowbirds in Louisiana and the lower Rio Grande Valley of Texas, and have declined in these regions during the twentieth century.
 Habitat loss could become a problem for Orchard Orioles, particularly in areas along rivers.
-Oriole populations tend to decline in response to grazing, which destroys shrub vegetation, increases cowbird parasitism, and changes the water flow of riverside habitats
+Oriole populations tend to decline in response to grazing, which destroys shrub vegetation, increases cowbird parasitism, and changes the water flow of riverside habitats.